felicityin/mpc-tss/protocols/cggmp/auxiliary/README.md

 # Description

-Generate Paillier and ring-Pedersen parameters for presign.
+Generate Paillier and ring-Pedersen parameters for pre-signing.